 Four parking spaces are marked for handicap use on the south side of the building.
 Two are located east of the main entrance, one is on the southwest corner of the main lot, and one is just outside the office entrance on the building’s west side.
 There is also one handicap-designated spot on the building’s north side.

-While the church has a space earmarked for an elevator, it has not been added at this time.
-The lower level may be accessed by entering the building’s north side.
+We have an elevator, so both floors of our building are readily accessible.
+The lower level also may be accessed by entering the building’s north side.
 Entryways have thresholds, but no steps.

 The upper level restrooms are large, single-person unisex facilities.
 The restrooms on the lower level are designated for men and women and feature multiple stalls, including one intended for handicap use.